onflow/flow-js-testing/docs/generator.md

 ### Init Testing Environment

-Framework provides handy utility to bootstrap your testing environment with a single command:
+Bootstrap your testing environment with a single command:

 ```shell
 npx flow-js-testing init
 ```

 When you run this command in the terminal it will initiate npm package in your current directory and create `package.json` file.
-Then it will pull and install necessary dependencies.
-After the installation process is complete utility will create required config files for Babel, Jest and Flow CLI.
+Then it will install dependencies.
+After the installation is finished, the utility will create the required config files for Babel, Jest and Flow CLI.

 > ⚠️ **Warning:** This command will overwrite `babel.config.sj`, `jest.config.js` and `flow.json` files in the folder, where
 > it would be executed and also could affect your `package.json` file.
 That's why we advise you to use new empty folder